 A few months ago we were asked to do a fantastic project in the Ecclesall area of Sheffield.
-The owner of a well known creative design agency wanted us to build a feature wall using Gabion baskets.
+A creative designer wanted us to build a feature wall using Gabion baskets.

 This would not be any ordinary project; the concept was to use Gabion baskets to retain the tiered garden to create two usable garden spaces.
 Once finished the wall would be two and a half meters high and over six meters in length.
 To face the baskets, the client chose limestone from a quarry out in Derbyshire which would create a great effect once finished.
 The size and design of this wall meant that it was an imposing structure that really was more like a work of art than a normal dry stone wall, so it was essential that it was beautifully built.